Michriko/cz-conventional-changelog-jira-first/README.md

 ```

 ## Debugging
-For easier debugging there is a helper Script, that runs the adapter without commiting.
-It just prints the generated commitmessage to the console.
+For easier debugging, there is a helper script that runs the adapter without committing.
+It just prints the generated commit message to the console.
 This script is not part of the npm package.
-Its only used for development.
+It's only used for development.
-I added VScode launchsettings for easy to go debugging and launching the helper.
-If you are not using VSCode, you can start the script with first calling the typescript transpiler and run the script afterwards with nodejs.
+I added VSCode launchsettings for easy to go debugging and launching the helper.
+If you are not using VSCode, you can start the script with first calling the TypeScript transpiler and run the script afterwards with NodeJs.

 ```sh
 tsc